 In Windows XP, Vista and 7, Check Disk dialog opens, choose Automatically fix file system errors and then click Start button.
 If you want to perform an exhaustive disk check, also activate the Scan for and attempt recovery of bad sectors option.
 Please note that this test might take several hours to complete!

-In Windows 8, usually a "You don't need to scan this drive" dialog appears.
+In Windows 8 and 8.1, usually a "You don't need to scan this drive" dialog appears.
 For system drive, click Scan drive to double-check; for other drives, click Scan and repair drive.
-If Windows 8 already knows there are problems with the disk, "Repair this drive" dialog appears instead.
+If Windows 8 or 8.1 already knows there are problems with the disk, "Repair this drive" dialog appears instead.
 Click Repair drive.

 Windows XP always opens the "Disk Check Complete" message after the process is complete.
 Click OK.

-In case the message is "Some problems were found and fixed" in Windows Vista, 7 and 8, you can click the See details button or Show Details link to find out what exactly was repaired.
-In Windows 8, this opens Application log of Event Viewer, with event filter for Event ID 26226 applied.
+In case the message is "Some problems were found and fixed" in Windows Vista and later, you can click the See details button or Show Details link to find out what exactly was repaired.
+In Windows 8 and 8.1, this opens Application log of Event Viewer, with event filter for Event ID 26226 applied.

 Or just click Close if technical details are of no interest to you.